goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/all.md

 ### Costs

-*   Digitization services are available to organizations on a cost recovery basis.
+*   No cost; metadata consulting services are available on a limited basis, please contact Los Angeles Public Library for more information.
-*   Training and consultation on project planning, collection management, etc. are available at no cost.

 <h2 id="SFPL">San Francisco Public Library</h2>